On the structure of pointsets with many collinear triples: When one set of points is collinear

-Let's prove Theorem \ref{cor:elekes} first and then we prove a stronger statement.
+Let's prove Theorem \ref{cor:elekes} first, and then we prove a stronger statement.

-\begin{proof}[of Theorem \ref{cor:elekes}]: The convex pointset can be separated into two sets $A'$ and $A''$ by a line $\ell$ such that out of the $cn^2$ pointpairs at least $\frac{c^2}{2}n^2=c_1n^2$ have one point in $A'$ and the other one in $A''.$ Let's apply a projective transformation which moves the line of infinity to the real plane, to a line $\ell'$ parallel to $\ell,$ which keeps the points of $A$ in convex position on the same halfplane determined by $\ell'$.
-The set $C$ is defined by the points of directions of the $c_1n^2$ pointpairs in $A,$ one point in $A'$ and the other in $A''.$ From the conditions of the theorem we have $|C|\leq Dn.$ If, say, $A''$ is closer to $\ell'$ then applying Lemma \ref{main3} with $B:=A''$ and $A:=A',$ shows that at least $c_2n$ points of $A''$ are on a conic, where $c_2>0$ depends on $c$ only.
+\begin{proof}[of Theorem \ref{cor:elekes}]: The convex point set can be separated into two sets $A'$ and $A''$ by a line $\ell$ such that out of the $cn^2$ point pairs at least $\frac{c^2}{2}n^2=c_1n^2$ have one point in $A'$ and the other one in $A''.$ Let's apply a projective transformation which moves the line of infinity to the real plane, to a line $\ell'$ parallel to $\ell,$ which keeps the points of $A$ in convex position on the same halfplane determined by $\ell'$.
+The set $C$ is defined by the points of directions of the $c_1n^2$ point pairs in $A,$ one point in $A'$ and the other is in $A''.$ From the conditions of the theorem, we have $|C|\leq Dn.$ If, say, $A''$ is closer to $\ell'$ then applying Lemma \ref{main3} with $B:=A''$ and $A:=A',$ shows that at least $c_2n$ points of $A''$ are on a conic, where $c_2>0$ depends on $c$ only.

 \end{proof}